slatedocs/slate/source/index.html.md

 Welcome to the Redii API!
 You can use our API to access Redii API endpoints, currently limited to a list of recent notifications for your Program.

 We have language bindings in Shell and Ruby!
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

 # Authentication